-There is a wealth of excellent enrichment available to students on the internet, including access to original source texts and podcasts from philosophers.
-Regular exposure to current affairs is to be encouraged and A level students have been given the opportunity to attend a conference in Oxford Town Hall which enriches their study of philosophy, ethics and religion.
-In addition, a local Buddhist nun holds a seminar for our KS5 students to enrich their understanding of religion.
+There is a wealth of excellent enrichment available to students on the internet and on our google classrooms page, including access to original source texts and podcasts from philosophers, as well as there being an academic reading library in G7.
+Regular exposure to current affairs is to be encouraged and A level students have two sessions throughout the course delivered by RE Inspired who explore the philosophical topics of the Problem of Evil in year 12 and Religious experiences in year 13.
+In addition, a local Buddhist nun holds a seminar for our KS5 students to enrich their understanding of the chosen religion.